 Diversity, Equity, and Inclusion Series

-Assess and Improve Your Organization’s DEI Policies + Practices: Part 1
+Practical Discussions to Assess and Improve Your Organization’s DEI Policies and Practices: Part 2

 We are offering a two-part series of workshops targeted toward leaders of Southern Arizona nonprofits who are current grantees and/or future applicants for funding from the Community Foundation for Southern Arizona.

 These two workshops provide an opportunity for you to examine the current state of your DEI journey, organizational challenges and to identify next steps needed to demonstrate your commitment to DEI and non-discrimination.

 The first session on October 26, 2020 will provide tools for planning and assessing efforts to create healthy, diverse, and inclusive organizations.